ftjuh/I2Cwrapper/README.md

 The respective counter(s) will be reset to 0 with each invocation of these methods.

-See the [Error_checking.ino](https://github.com/ftjuh/AccelStepperI2C/blob/master/AccelStepperI2C/examples/Error_checking/Error_checking.ino) example for further illustration.
+See the [Error_checking.ino](https://github.com/ftjuh/AccelStepperI2C/blob/master/examples/Error_checking/Error_checking.ino) example for further illustration.

 ## Safety precautions

-Steppers can exert damaging forces, particularly(!) if they are moving slow.
+Steppers can exert damaging forces, even if they are moving slow.
 If in doubt, set up your system in a way that errors will not break things, particularly during testing:

 * Place your end stops in a **non-blocking position** so that they are activated in a by-passing way but do not block the way themselves.
 * To be really safe, put **emergency stops** which shut down the slave in a final end position.
 Currently there is no dedicated pin mechanism for that, so just use the slave's reset pin instead.